bproodev/subscriptions/README.md

 **Note:** It's not a substitue of it.
 But just for those who are trying to make it work on Laravel 8 and laravel 9.

-👉 If you are interested to step on as the main maintainer of this package, please [reach out to me](https://twitter.com/omranic)!

 ---

 **BprooDev Subscriptions** is a flexible plans and subscription management system for Laravel, with the required tools to run your SAAS like services efficiently.
 It's simple architecture, accompanied by powerful underlying to afford solid platform for your business.